VIAVI SolutionsのObserver Platformにより、問題がネットワークにあるかどうかの検証ができています。アプリケーションプログラマやシステム管理者が何が問題かを理解し、解決する手助けをすることもできます。

 What are the largest challenges when troubleshooting network performance?

-According to the VIAVI Solutions State of the Network Global Study for 2019, over half of network professionals indicated the single greatest challenge in troubleshooting performance was determining the cause of the problem.
+According to the VIAVI Solutions State of the Network Global Study for 2019, over half of IT professionals indicated the single greatest challenge in troubleshooting performance was determining the cause of the problem.
 Essentially, when faced with performance issues, network teams don’t know where to begin troubleshooting – whether it’s the network, software, application, mobile app, client, or system.
 These issues become more complex when managing network performance in cloud or distributed remote work environments.

-Enterprise network performance monitoring (NPM) also presents a complex challenge of device propagation brought about by the Internet of Things (IoT) which only adds to the dilemma.
+Enterprise network performance management also presents a complex challenge of device propagation brought about by the Internet of Things (IoT) which only adds to the dilemma.
 Centralizing NPM can be an effective strategy to minimize the siloing that sometimes leads to incomplete issue resolution and the lack of overall network-wide visibility essential to efficient to troubleshoot issues efficiently.